 - Have mountain biking experience in a variety of terrain and weather conditions.

 - Be competent in the techniques and skills required to safely negotiate the typical trail features encountered in the Level 2 environment.
 As a general guide this is comparable to red-graded purpose-built trails.

 - Hold a current two-day outdoor First Aid certificate (this can be undertaken at a later date, but ideally is submitted shortly after assessment).
 It is suggested that the course include 16 hours of contact time.
-For further details on context and outdoor industry best practice guidelines please see the requirements under band 3 within the Insitute of Outdoor Learning’s Outdoor First Aid Training Framework
+For further details on context and outdoor industry best practice guidelines please see the requirements under band 3 within the Insitute of Outdoor Learning first aid statement.